• Skip to primary navigation

 Roasted Fennel

-Author: Nico Pallotta
+By: Nico Pallotta

-Here's a fork-tender and buttery roasted fennel recipe.
+Here's a forktender and buttery roasted fennel recipe.
 If you've never had fennel like this, you are in for a treat!

 Once baked, the fennel sheds its licorice-like flavor and gains a creamy texture and caramelized taste that everyone will love.
 It's excellent as a starter or a tasty side dish.

-Prep Time 5 minutes mins
+Prep Time: 5 minutes

-Cook Time 30 minutes mins
+Cook Time: 30 minutes

-Total Time 35 minutes mins
+Total Time: 35 minutes

-Course Side dish, Starter
+Course: Side dish, Starter

-Cuisine Italian
+Cuisine: Italian

 Ingredients